makrai/notes/zhang2310-socioprag-64-lang.md

 * The instruction-response data for training Alpaca and Vicuna models consist solely of English language
-  => we compare the performance of Alpaca and Vicuna to that of LLaMA using both English and non-English datasets.
-We observe that
+  => we compare the performance of Alpaca and Vicuna to that of LLaMA using both English and non-English datasets
   * Alpaca and Vicuna outperform LLaMA when evaluated on English datasets,
   * hE, their performance declines when tested on non-English datasets,
 * Compared to task-specific InfoDCL, ChatGPT performs poorly in 63 out of 64